 Putting practitioners and evidence at the heart of justice reform

-We seek to build a justice system which all of its citizens believe is fair and effective.
-A fair and effective justice system will:
+We seek to build a justice system which every citizen believes is fair and effective.

-- Be problem-solving, seeking to resolve the factors that underlie crime and social harm;
+- Problem-solving: Seeking to resolve the factors that underlie crime and social harm;

-- Be procedurally fair, ensuring that those who go through it understand what’s happening to them and that they feel treated with humanity;
+- Procedurally fair: Ensuring that those who go through the justice system understand what’s happening to them and that they feel treated with humanity;

-- Seek to do no harm, concentrating on the right intervention at the right time with the right people and no more;
+- Proportionate: Seeking to do no harm, concentrating on the right intervention at the right time with the right people and no more;

-- Encourage innovation from the ground up, recognising that sustainable innovation is best developed in response to local context and capacity.
+- Innovative from the ground up: Sustainable innovation is best developed in response to local context and capacity.

 To deliver our vision, we champion practice innovation and evidence-led policy reform in the UK’s justice systems.
 We: